psf/black/docs/guides/using_black_with_other_tools.md

 [April 2016](https://github.com/python/peps/commit/c59c4376ad233a62ca4b3a6060c81368bd21e85b#diff-64ec08cc46db7540f18f2af46037f599).
 There's a disabled-by-default warning in Flake8 which goes against this PEP 8 recommendation called `W503 line break before binary operator`.
 It should not be enabled in your configuration.
-You should use its counterpart `W504 line break after binary operator` instead.
+You can use its counterpart `W504 line break after binary operator` instead.

 #### Formats